2019 World Orienteering Championships

 The 36th World Orienteering Championships were held in Østfold, Norway in August 2019.

+The competitions consisted of middle distance, long distance and relay, for women and men, respectively.
+Both individual women’s competitions were won by Sweden’s Tove Alexandersson.
+She won the long distance with a margin of six minutes ahead of Lina Strand, and the middle distance with a margin of five seconds ahead of Simona Aebersold.
+Norway’s Olav Lundanes won both the long and middle distances for men, ahead of Kasper Fosser and Gustav Bergman, respectively.
+Sweden won the women’s relay ahead of Switzerland and Russia.
+Sweden also won the men’s relay, ahead of Finland and France.

+Competition format

 From 2019 the world championships are split in two (forest and park), each being held every second year.
 The 2019 edition is a pure "forest" format.
 The competitions are the middle and long distances, and relay.